 Q: What is the Downtown Austin Alliance?

-A: The DAA is a nonprofit organization that works with key downtown stakeholders – such as property owners, retailers, residents, government leaders, and community organizations – to advance our collective vision for the future of downtown Austin.
+A: We are a nonprofit organization that works with key downtown stakeholders – such as property owners, retailers, residents, government leaders, and community organizations – to advance our collective vision for the future of downtown Austin.

 A: The Downtown Austin Plan defines downtown as Lady Bird Lake to the south, Martin Luther King Boulevard to the north, I-35 to the east and Lamar Boulevard to the west.